QUESTIONS & ANSWERS

 Rain during a show: We will pause the show to see if the rain will pass, but will not delay the show longer than 30 mins.

-At The Forest Theatre: If the show is cancelled after you have purchased your ticket, you may use your program as a ticket for another performance at Forest Theatre.
-Programs from the Forest Theatre cannot be used for entry at the North Carolina Museum of Art or The Carolina Theatre of Greensboro.
+At The Forest Theatre: If the show is cancelled after you have purchased your ticket, you may use your program or digital ticket/receipt as a ticket for another performance at Forest Theatre.
+Programs from the Forest Theatre can be used for entry at the North Carolina Museum of Art or The Carolina Theatre of Greensboro.

 At NC Museum of Art: Events take place rain or shine unless conditions endanger the safety of artists and the public.
 We’ll post weather updates on the event listing as well as on Facebook: North Carolina Museum of Art and Twitter: NC Museum of Art.
 You may also call the Museum Box Office, (919) 715-5923, for updates.

 When should I arrive?

 At The Forest Theatre and NC Museum of Art: Evening performances begin at 7:00 with a pre-show act at 6:20.
 Matinees begin at 3:00 with a pre-show act at 2:20.
 We highly recommend arriving early to see the wonderful opening acts and to ensure you get the seating you desire.
 On Saturday’s, we recommend arriving extra early (around 5:45) to ensure you have a seat. *Saturday shows at the Forest Theatre usually sell out!
 Get there EXTRA early or, if possible, choose a Friday or Sunday.
 Same great show, more elbow room.

 What performance should I attend?

 At The Forest Theatre and NC Museum of Art: Desire to have more room with friends and family at the show?
 Then attend a Friday or Sunday performance!
 Saturdays are our most attended shows.
-At The Forest Theatre, these are the performances are at full capacity (1000+ people!) and it’s necessary for everyone to scoot in and make room for all to enjoy the show.
+At The Forest Theatre, these are the performances are at full capacity (500 people this year) and it’s necessary for everyone to scoot in and make room for all to enjoy the show.